bpjw/arcade-barcode-hub/README.md

 ## Usage

-To get started with the HID Barcode Reader Emulator, follow these steps:
+To get started with the Arcade Barcode Hub, follow these steps:

 1. **Set Up the ESP32:**
    - Flash the `hid-barcode-reader-emulator.ino` sketch to your ESP32 using the Arduino IDE.